 Is this program right for you?

 As the amount of data available continues to increase exponentially, more data-savvy managers are needed to sift through the vast amount of information, analyze and interpret large datasets.
-The University of Wisconsin-Madison’s online Capstone Certificate in Data Analytics for Decision Making prepares you for that role in just one year.
+The University of Wisconsin-Madison’s online Capstone Certificate in Data Analytics for Decision Making prepares you for that role in just three semesters.

 Our program is designed for working professionals, and course assignments are designed to be immediately applicable in organizational management and project planning.
 You’ll develop research projects that address your organization’s current strategic goals, apply a range of quantitative and qualitative data collection and analysis methodologies, develop better data management processes, and learn to communicate your findings effectively with your team.
 You will also learn about current organizational, public, and commercial data sources, and be able to explain the shortcomings of datasets and many data analysis methods.

 Courses are taught by instructors from UW’s highly-ranked Information School, the Communications department, and the biometry program in the School of Agriculture and Life Sciences, giving you a well-rounded and interdisciplinary education.
-You complete the certificate entirely online within one calendar year, making it easier to balance your workload, education, and personal life.
+You complete the certificate entirely in 3 semesters, making it easier to balance your workload, education, and personal life.
 Plus, there are no statistics, mathematics, or computer science prerequisites required– you learn everything you need within the certificate program.

 What you Learn

 - Formulate questions related to existing organizational goals and challenges, identify sources of data to answer those questions, and design and implement a data analysis plan to answer the questions.